 Have you performed in KwaZulu-Natal before?

-I performed a fundraiser show at Maritzburg College earlier this year and have also brought my magic onto East Coast Radio’s Drive Show.
+Before my shows in Kloof last September, I had performed a fundraiser show at Maritzburg College earlier this year and have also brought my magic onto East Coast Radio’s Drive Show.
 I love the East Coast and I am always excited to bring my magic to KwaZulu-Natal.

 Where and when were you born and at what age did you develop an interest in magic – and what inspired that interest?